The CMO walks into the board meeting with a slide she's proud of.

 The Hard Truth About Revenue Measurement

 Revenue attribution is hard.
+Really hard.

-It takes integrated data systems, disciplined processes, and enough time (usually 6-12 months in B2B) to see the full impact.
+It takes integrated data systems, disciplined processes, and enough time—usually 6-12 months in B2B—to see the full impact.

-They'd rather report "we saved 847 hours" (which sounds impressive and takes 5 minutes to calculate) than do the hard work of figuring out if those 847 hours actually generated revenue.
+Most teams give up because it's easier to measure efficiency than outcomes.
+They'd rather report "we saved 847 hours" (which sounds impressive and takes five minutes to calculate) than do the hard work of figuring out if those 847 hours actually generated revenue.

 The teams that survive budget cuts are the ones who can say with confidence: "This AI investment generated $4.2M in additional revenue.
 Here's the data.
 Here's the methodology.
 Here's why cutting it would directly impact our ability to hit our revenue targets."